jhsware/isomorphic-schema/README.md

 You will want to translate these strings in your project to i18n isomorphic-schema.

 ### Sample usage ###

+**Note:** These examples don't use i18n enabled strings for readability.
+Substitute the strings with i18n(...) as shown above to support translations.

 ```
     var Schema = require('isomorphic-schema').Schema;